Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Results and Analysis

 \subsubsection{Target Training Data Size}

-~ Knowing how much target environment data to collect to be able to generate realistic synthetic traces is critical.
+Knowing how much target environment data to collect to be able to generate realistic synthetic traces is critical.
 To answer this question, we vary the target environment data size used for fine-tuning the source model using transfer learning.
 In this analysis, for each target dataset, we select a source model using the minimum DTW measure.
-Based on our previous analysis of the impact of the number of transferred layers on the target model performance, we transfer a single layer which is the first LSTM layer of the source model, and fine-tune it with the varying target data sizes.
+Based on our previous analysis of the impact of the number of transferred layers on the target model performance, we transfer a single layer which is the first LSTM layer of the source model and fine-tune it with the varying target data sizes.

-Figure~\ref{fig:training-wifi} and Figure~\ref{fig:training-lte} illustrate the comparison of average SMAPE between a target model obtained by fine-tuning a source model, and for specialized models trained from scratch at different target data sizes.
-The WiFi datasets are shown in Figure~\ref{fig:training-wifi} and LTE datasets in Figure~\ref{fig:training-lte}.
-The error bars in the figure represent the 95\% confidence interval across 10 out-of-sample validation runs.
-20\% target data size consists of 6000 RTT samples, while on the other end 80\% consists 0f 24000 RTT samples.
+\figureref{fig:training-wifi}a (WiFi) and \figureref{fig:training-lte}b (LTE) illustrate the comparison of average SMAPE between a target model obtained by fine-tuning a source model, and for specialized models trained from scratch at different target data sizes.
+The error bars in the figures represent the 95\% confidence interval across 10 out-of-sample validation runs.
+20\% target data size consists of 6000 RTT samples, while on the other end 80\% consists of 24\,000 RTT samples.

 The SMAPE values of both the models across all datasets and training data sizes range from 28.7\% to 5.1\% for WiFi and 28.4\% to 2.7\% for LTE.
-In the Figure~\ref{fig:training-wifi} and Figure~\ref{fig:training-lte}, one can see that the SMAPE of both models increase as the data size decreases.
+In~\figureref{fig:training-wifi}a and \figureref{fig:training-lte}b, one can see that the SMAPE of both models increase as the data size decreases.
 This behavior is persistent across both the WiFi and the LTE.
-In the case of both WiFi and LTE, fine-tuning has the highest performance improvement when the target data size is the smallest (20\%).
-The SMAPE performance improvements for fine-tuning case ranges from 51.9\% to 3.9\% in WiFi, and 47\% to 25\% in LTE for 20\% data size.
+Also, fine-tuning has the highest performance improvement when the target data size is the smallest (20\%) for both the WiFi and the LTE.
+The SMAPE improvements for fine-tuning case ranges from 51.9\% to 3.9\% in WiFi, and 47\% to 25\% in LTE for 20\% data size.
 As the data size begins to increase, these gains diminish.
 For the largest data size of 80\%, the gains are marginal (from 26\% to 0\% for WiFi and 35\% to 2\% for LTE); in the few datasets, there is no gain at all.
 The results very well intuitively show that obtaining a good specialized model requires a proper size of target environment data samples while fine-tuning is well done with short samples.